IN-VITRO ANTIOXIDANT AND ANTIBACTERIAL STUDY OF BACCAUREA RAMIFLORA SEEDSHTML Full Text

 |E. coli||9.4 ± 0.35||10 ± 0.47||16.45 ± 0.30|

-So the plant could be subjected for further studies to purify the active components which are responsible for the antioxidant and antimicrobial activities.
+So the plant could be subjected to further studies to purify the active components which are responsible for the antioxidant and antimicrobial activities.

 CONFLICT OF INTEREST: The authors declare no conflict of interest.